Csaba László (footballer, born 1964)

-Csaba László (born 13 February 1964) is a Romanian–Hungarian professional football manager and a former midfielder who last worked as the head coach of Indian Super League club Chennaiyin FC.
+Csaba László (born 13 February 1964) is a Romanian–Hungarian professional football manager and a former player.

 He worked as the manager of Hungarian Nemzeti Bajnokság I club MTK Budapest, Belgian Pro League club Charleroi SC and of Scottish Premier League club Heart of Midlothian.
 Previously, he spent his time in managing career at Ferencvárosi TC, FC Sopron and the Uganda and Lithuania national teams and Slovak First Division club Dunajská Streda.